mrsilver76/plex-autoshutdown/README.md

 * 📥 Will not shut down a server if there are active Plex downloads.
 * 📺 Will not shut down a server if live TV is being watched or recorded.
 * 🧩 Will not shut down a server if certain processes (Plex related or not) are running.
-* 🏠 Will not shutdown a server if certain devices are active on the network (e.g. a smart TV with network access).
+* 🏠 Will not shutdown a server if certain devices are active on the network (e.g. a smart TV or streaming device).
 * ⏳ Will not force a server to shut down for a configurable period of time after power up.
 * 🧪 Test mode to verify the logic without accidentally powering off your server.

 ## 📦 Download

-1. Get the latest version from https://github.com/mrsilver76/plex-autoshutdown/releases.
-Windows users should download the zip file, Linux users should download the tar.gz file.
+1. Download the latest version from the [Releases page](https://github.com/mrsilver76/plex-autoshutdown/releases) page.
+Both archives contain the same files.
+The `.zip` file is generally easiest for Windows users, while Linux users will typically use the `.tar.gz` version.
-3. Decompress the file.
-On Windows, you can double-click the file.
+2. Decompress the file.
+On Windows, you should right-click on the file and select "Extract All...".
 On Linux you should use the `gunzip` command.
 4. Use the file ending in `.bat` for Windows and the file ending `.sh` for Linux.

 ## ⚙️ Configuration